nrfconnect/sdk-nrfxlib/nrf_modem/doc/dectphy.rst

 Each of these operations can be performed with different parameters.

-The completion of a radio operation is signaled to the application by the invocation of the :c:member:`nrf_modem_dect_phy_callbacks.op_complete` callback function.
+The completion of a radio operation is signaled to the application by the invocation of the :c:enumerator:`NRF_MODEM_DECT_PHY_EVT_COMPLETED` event.

-The callback receives the same handle that was specified by the application at the time the operation was scheduled.
+The event carries the same handle that was specified by the application at the time the operation was scheduled.

 Transmission
 ============